 Things We Love:

-When we get up early to drive a couple hours to our starting point it helps to have our caffeine with us in the car to get our bodies going.
+When we get up early to drive a couple of hours to our starting point it helps to have our caffeine with us in the car to get our bodies going.
 We both use the HydroFlask travel tumbler for our morning caffeine fixes on a daily basis because it keeps our coffee and tea warm for so long!
 Do you drink coffee before hiking?
 What’s your favorite?

 Where else can you find us?